kyle2277/C-Permutation-Matrix-Encryption/README.md

 In conclusion, the time to generate permutation matrices is the largest contributing factor to varying execution times and, therefore, is the area that optimization efforts should be focused.

 ### Multithreading the Generation of Permutation Matrices
-To increase the performance of generating permutation matrices, I designed 2 multithreading schemes which will be referenced to as permut-pthread and permut-pthread-join.
-Both schemes schedule the generation of each matrix to a new thread, but permut-pthread does not synchronize the completion of the threads while permut-pthread-join does.
+To increase the performance of generating permutation matrices, I designed 2 multithreading schemes which will be referred to as permut-pthread and permut-pthread-join.
+Both schemes schedule the generation of each matrix to a new thread, but permut-pthread-join synchronizes the completion of the threads while permut-pthread does not.

 For fixed-dimension encryption, since matrix generation makes up 35% of the runtime, by [Amdahl's Law](#independent-variables-and-testing-methodology) I'm expecting an approximate speedup of 1.2.
 The speedup is limited by the fact that only 2 matrices need to be generated, therefore the factor of parallelizability cannot be greater than 2 because each thread only handles 1 matrix.

 The graph below shows how both schemes perform compared to a single-threaded control run with the same input.
-Displayed is elapsed time vs the number of threads for three passes of fixed-dimension encryption.
+Displayed is elapsed time vs the number of threads for 3 passes of fixed-dimension encryption.

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Graphics/GenPmat_Fixed.png" Alt="Elapsed Time vs Number Threads for Fixed-Dimension Encryption" width="600"></img>

 Evidently, the permut-pthread scheme is marginally better than permut-pthread-join.
 As expected, the performance gain appears at 2 threads and doesn't improve when using more.
-The average permut-pthread execution time with 2 or more threads was approximately 445 ms. The control execution time was 538 ms. This is a speedup of 1.21.
+The average permut-pthread execution time with 2 or more threads was approximately 416 ms. The control execution time was 539 ms. This is a speedup of 1.3.

 For variable-dimension encryption, since matrix generation makes up 87% of the runtime, by [Amdahl's Law](#independent-variables-and-testing-methodology) I'm expecting an approximate speedup of 2.8.
-Since there are 10 matrices to generate for variable-dimension encryption, the maximum speedup would be achieved by running 10 threads in parallel however my CPU limits the factor of parallelizability to 4 since its dual core hyperthreaded at 2 threads per core.
+Since there are 10 matrices to generate for variable-dimension encryption, the maximum speedup would be achieved by running 10 threads in parallel however my CPU limits the factor of parallelizability to 4 since it's dual core hyperthreaded at 2 threads per core.

 The graph below shows how both schemes perform compared to a single-threaded control run with the same input.
-Displayed is the elapsed time vs number of threads for three passes of variable-dimension encryption.
+Displayed is the elapsed time vs number of threads for 3 passes of variable-dimension encryption.

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Graphics/GenPmat_Variable.png" Alt="Elapsed Time vs Number Threads for Variable-Dimension Encryption" width="600"></img>

 Again the permut-pthread scheme performs better than permut-pthread-join.
 As expected, the maximum performance gain is achieved at 4 threads and doesn't improve when using more.
-The average permut-pthread execution time with 4 or more threads was approximately 107 ms. The control execution time was 240 ms. This is a speedup of 2.24.
+The average permut-pthread execution time with 4 or more threads was approximately 1086 ms. The control execution time was 2400 ms. This is a speedup of 2.21.

 In conclusion, the permut-pthread scheme is the best multithreading scheme for optimizing the generation permutation matrices.